Beluguy/Personal-website/content/About/index.md

 ## Honours & awards

+### PMC-Sierra Founders' Award in Electrical and Computer Engineering
+The University of British Columbia • Jan 2026

+- This award is for students with interest and achievement in communication system design or integrated circuit design on the basis of academic achievement, leadership, and entrepreneurship.

 ### Graduating Class of 1969 Electrical Engineering Award
 The University of British Columbia • Feb 2025